Stop Your Fussin'

 "Stop Your Fussin'" is a song by American-Australian singer-songwriter Toni Childs from her first studio album, Union (1988).
 Childs wrote the song with David Ricketts, and they both co-produced the track with David Tickle.
-The song was first released in Japan in July 1988 as Child's debut single and was issued in Australia, Europe, and the United States later that year; in the latter country, it served as Childs' second single, after "Don't Walk Away".
+The song was first released in Japan in July 1988 as Child's debut single and was later issued in Australia, Europe, and the United States; in the US, it served as Childs' second single, after "Don't Walk Away".
 "Stop Your Fussin'" became a top-five hit in New Zealand and South Africa while reaching the top 20 in Australia and Germany.
 The song's music video, directed by Michael Patterson and Candace Reckinger, shows Childs singing the song on a tropical beach.

 Background

 After Toni Childs' former band, Toni & the Movers, split up in 1981, she moved to England, then returned to the United States five years later, meeting record producer David Ricketts in Los Angeles and helping him compose the soundtrack to the 1986 comedy-drama film Echo Park.
 Once Childs signed with A&M Records, she and Ricketts asked David Tickle to help produce Childs' first solo studio album, Union.
 Childs recorded several tracks in Los Angeles, traveled to London and Paris to record overdubs, then went to Swaziland to finish the album, on which "Stop Your Fussin'" appears as the third track.
 "Stop Your Fussin'" was written by Childs and Rickett, who both produced it alongside Tickle.
 The track is a Caribbean-flavored song with reggae and pop influences.
 Its lyrics are sung from the perspective of a woman who is lecturing her agitated partner.
 The album version of the track is four minutes and 38 seconds long.